pchiorean/Indentz/docs/README.md

 Resizes the page to the selected objects.

 #### **`PageMarginsFromScriptName.jsx`**
 Sets the page margins and optionally the HW area (expressed in percentage of the visible/page area), getting the values from the script name.
-It's designed to be duplicated and renamed to customize the values, using one or two numbers and the keyword `HW`.
-Example: `MG5HW10.jsx` sets a value of 5% for the margins and 10% for the HW (`HW` can also be used alone, which sets it to 10%, or omitted, which sets it to 0).
+It's designed to be duplicated and renamed to customize the values, using one or two numbers and the keyword `HW` – e.g., `MG5HW10.jsx` sets a value of 5% for the margins and 10% for the HW (`HW` can also be used alone, which sets it to 10%, or omitted, which sets it to 0).

 #### **`PageMarginsFromSelection.jsx`** <small>⌥F3</small>
 Sets the page margins from the selected objects.